majorsaif/ScholarSwipe/README.md

 ## 🚀 Getting Started

+### Youtube video link

+Here is the youtube video link showing how to use ScholarSwipe: [Youtube.com](https://youtu.be/Zqk7BLMhx9I)

 ### Prerequisites

 Ensure you have **Python 3.12** installed.
 If not, download it from the official [Python website](https://www.python.org/downloads/).